Tourism (AMK), Rovaniemi, path studies 60 credits, Autumn 2025-Spring 2026, daily studies at campus

 · You know the basic theories related to sustainability and sustainable development.

-· You can differentiate in theory and in practice sustainable, responsible and regenerative tourism and learn from
+· You can differentiate in theory and in practice sustainable, responsible and regenerative tourism and learn from relevant best practices.

-· You know the most common business models, earning logics as well as the key processes in the tourism sector from
+· You know the most common business models, earning logics as well as the key processes in the tourism sector from the SME’s perspective.

 · You can use the business model canvas as a tool to analyse tourism SMEs in practice.

-· You can identify sustainable business opportunities and challenges within the local, regional, national and
+· You can identify sustainable business opportunities and challenges within the local, regional, national and international tourism operating environments from the tourism SME’s perspective.

 · You familiarise yourself with sustainability communication and become aware of the pitfalls of greenwashing.